 The Air Heart 149 cm will be the most responsive and maneuverable for average sized women.
 Younger and smaller women who excel on small boards look to the 146cm.
 The 152 cm is a great size for slightly taller, heavier women or those looking for a crossover board that also excels in pow.

-The Prodigy is our new all-mountain directional twin built for hard charging kids.
-The four Prodigy sizes span a massive range making them ideal for youth of all ages.
+The Prodigy is our all-mountain directional twin built for hard charging kids.
+The seven Prodigy sizes span a massive range making them ideal for youth of all ages.

 Standing the board on it’s end, the ideal size board will reach up to your child’s lips.
 If the board is at eyes/forehead level it’s on the big side, if it is at mid-throat or lower it’s on the small side.
 Typically, K-2nd grade kids ride the 110 cm, 2nd and 3rd graders ride the 115-125 cm, 3rd and 4th graders ride the 120-130 cm and 5th and 6th graders ride the 140-145 cm.